-Bluffton MBA Students and President Explore the Global Market in China
+Bluffton MBA students explore the global market in China

 Bluffton has long emphasized the importance of a global education with 85 percent of its traditional, undergraduate students participating in cross-cultural experiences in the United States and overseas.
 In June, current students and graduates of Bluffton's Master of Business Administration (MBA) program participated in an inaugural cross-cultural experience in China.
 The group spent 15 days traveling throughout the country, learning about its business environment, economy and culture.